-When you are out fishing early morning, or later in the afternoon, you might see bass, or other fish jumping out of the water or breaking the surface, especially if you see a lot of bugs flying around.
+When you are out fishing early morning, or later in the afternoon, you might see bass, or other fish jumping out of the water or breaking the surface.
+This is especially the case if you see a lot of bugs flying around.
 You might also notice this when you have set the hook on the bass and they jump way out of the water and spit the bait out and you lose them, but why are they doing it?
-We are going to take a few moments to help explain why this might be happening, how you can possibly catch them, and how to keep from losing a bass if you do hook one and it breaks the water.
+We are going to take a few moments to help explain why bass and other fish breach the water’s surface, how you can possibly catch them, and how to keep from losing a bass if you do hook one and it breaks the water.

 Can I Make Them Jump?

 It is very possible to catch a jumping bass, as long as you know what they are wanting to feed on.
 If you see them feeding on bugs, the only way you might be able to get them to eat your bait is to throw a fly out.
-If you see shad boiling on the water, you will want to throw a swimbait or a plastic shad.
-You will want to throw your bait out past where you are seeing the boils so you do not scare the fish, and then pull your bait through the boil to see if you can get them to bite.
-You might have to do this several times before you actually get a bit, so do not give up.
+If you see shad swimming in the water, you will want to throw a swimbait or a plastic shad.
+You will want to throw your bait out past where you are seeing the movement so you do not scare the fish, and then pull your bait through the shad to see if you can get a bass to bite.
+You might have to do this several times before you actually get a bite, so do not give up.
 If you have just had no luck with that technique, you can switch to having your bait sit lower in the water, so they will see it while it is falling, and will want to take it.

 Do Bass Like All Bugs?